 California wants to keep its drivers and pedestrians safe from impaired drivers.
-To promote this agenda, California law enforcement uses DUI checkpoints to stop and assess drivers and remove those who are drunk or high from the roads.
+To promote this agenda, California law enforcement uses DUI checkpoints to stop and assess motorists and remove drunk drivers from the roads.
+Sometimes, drivers do not want to stop at a checkpoint or comply with an officer’s instructions to submit to a field sobriety test.

-Sometimes, even drivers who are not impaired do not want to stop and a checkpoint or comply with an officer’s instructions.
-While drivers may not have to submit to certain aspects of checkpoint procedures if they have not been arrested for driving under the influence (DUI), refusing to stop at the checkpoint can have legal consequences.
+While drivers may not have to submit to certain checkpoint procedures if they have not been arrested for driving under the influence (DUI), refusing to stop at the checkpoint can have legal consequences.

 The Purpose of DUI Checkpoints

 DUI checkpoints, also called sobriety checkpoints, are traffic stops that allow law enforcement officers to identify and arrest intoxicated drivers.
-The stops are intended to take impaired drivers off the roads to keep drivers and pedestrians safe.
+The sobriety checkpoint inspection stops are intended to take impaired drivers off the roads to keep drivers and pedestrians safe.

 They are also used as a deterrent.
-If a person fears being “caught” when driving drunk or high, they may avoid getting behind the wheel.
+If a person fears being “caught” when driving under the influence of alcohol or drugs, they may avoid getting behind the wheel.

 Are California DUI Checkpoints Legal?

-Law enforcement must act according to the following rules when implementing DUI checkpoints:
+Law enforcement agencies must act according to the following rules when implementing DUI checkpoints:

 - Supervising officers make all operational decisions and oversee all checkpoints

-- Officers must use a neutral standard for stopping motorists.
+- Police officers must use a neutral standard for stopping motorists.
 For example, stops cannot be based on race, gender, or car model.
 Instead, a neutral system, such as stopping every third or fourth car, must be followed

 - The checkpoint location must be reasonable.
 It has to be in an area known for drunk driving accidents or arrests